BladeRunnerJS/brjs-site/docs/concepts/app_architecture.md

 permalink: /docs/concepts/app_architecture/
 ---

 BladeRunnerJS differs from other toolkits in that is has knowledge of application concepts such as [blades](/docs/concepts/blades/) (for more information see [Modelling Web Apps](/blog/modelling-webapps/)).
 What this means is that parts of the application architecture are tied to the toolkit.
-This doesn't mean that the toolkit or application architecture is inflexible, it simply means that there is a solid foundation that everything else has to be built upon.
+This doesn't mean that the toolkit or application architecture is inflexible, however.
+It simply means that there is a solid foundation that everything else is built upon.

 ## BRJS Architecture

 The architecture within a running BladeRunnerJS application can be built out of a selection of modules.
 There are **foundation** modules that are required within every application, a set of **highly recommended** modules that we believe should be used in every application (although the toolkit doesn't enforce this)  and a set of **optional** modules that you can pick and choose from.
-On top of that you write your application and UI logic.
+On top of that, you write your application and UI logic.
 BRJS defaults to using KnockoutJS but you can use any other library that you wish for your app and UI logic e.g. AngularJS, Ember, Backbone, Web Components (Polymer/Brick).

 ![BRJS Runtime Application Architecture](/docs/concepts/img/brjs-app-runtime.png)

 ### Foundation

-This foundation includes three
+This foundation includes:

 * [Blades](/docs/concepts/blades/) - each application feature should be encapsulated in a blade although what goes into a blade is entirely up to you
 * [bladeset](/docs/concepts/bladesets) and [libraries](/docs/concepts/libraries/) - code cannot be directly shared between blades so shared code should be in a bladeset or a library